mysterious-coding/base_entranced/README.md

 For example, adding `ammorockets 5` will cause a class to spawn with 5 rockets, and it will only be able to obtain a maximum of 5 rockets from ammo dispensers and ammo canisters.
 Note that the `CFL_EXTRA_AMMO` classflag still works in conjunction with these custom ammo amounts; for example, `ammodetpacks 3` combined with `CFL_EXTRA_AMMO` will give 6 detpacks (plus double ammo for all other weapons)

+Mapmakers can add the `drawicon` key to shield/health/ammo generators.
+Use `drawicon 0` to hide its icon from the radar display (defaults to 1).

 Mapmakers can add some new extra keys to `misc_siege_item` for additional control over siege items:

 `autorespawn 0` = item will not automatically respawn when return timer expires.
 Must be targeted again (e.g., by a hack) to respawn.